turingschool/curriculum/source/level_1/jsattend.markdown

 1. Look at the `initialize` method.
 See how it has the `filename` in the method body?
 Remove that line and make `filename` a parameter to `initialize`.
 2. Go to the script at the bottom of the file and change the line `jsa = JSAttend.new` to read `jsa = JSAttend.new("event_attendees.csv")`.
-3. Go to the working folder and delete the file "event_attendees_clean.csv"
+3. Go to the working folder and delete the file `event_attendees_clean.csv`
-4. Run the program and see if the "event_attendees_clean.csv" is correctly regenerated
+4. Run the program and see if the `event_attendees_clean.csv` is correctly regenerated

 #### Setting the Output Filename